 11. He Doesn’t Want To Lose His Freedom

-He is simply playing the field, and is not invested into creating a healthy relationship based on commitment.
+He is simply playing the field and is not invested in creating a healthy relationship based on commitment.

 He thinks that his life would somehow be stifled if he chose only you.
 Instead, he entertains many relationships with various women.

-But he’ll come back, because there is genuine attraction, and he can’t stay away.
+But he’ll get back because there is genuine attraction, and he can’t stay away.
 He just associates commitment with a loss of freedom.
 One day, he might be ready, but today is not that day, so try to stay away.

 12. He Wants More But Doesn’t Know How To Ask